 The ruins of a village from the Israelite period, famous with its holy rock-cut tombs of distinguished Jewish Rabbis starting from the Byzantine period.

-This village is located east to Tell Beer Sheba (of the Galilee), and was inhabited since the Israelite period.
+This village is located east to Kh.
+Tel Beer Sheba (of the Galilee), and was inhabited since the Israelite period.
 The site is famous with its many holy graves of distinguished Jewish scholars from the Roman period.
 The Jewish population lived here continuously for 25 centuries until the 16th C AD.

 The tombs are located in several places:

-on the hillside, also accessible by a staircase
+Tomb of R. Hannania - on the hillside, also accessible by a staircase

-across the road near the junction
+Tombs of Khalafta - across the road near the junction

 The aerial map below shows the major points of interest.
 Pointing and clicking on selected points in purple will automatically scroll to the relevant photo or site.

-The hill above the village (Beer Sheba of the Galilee) was fortified by Josephus Flavius in preparation for the Roman conquest at the Jewish Revolt in 67AD.
+The hill above the nearby village (Beer Sheba of the Galilee) was fortified by Josephus Flavius in preparation for the Roman conquest at the Jewish Revolt in 67AD.
 Kefar Hanania may have started as a pottery shop and food supply for the fortress during the revolt and until the 3rd C AD.

-Today, the village is in ruins, but the tombs are visited by many religious groups who come here to pray.
+Today, the ancient village of Kefar Hannania is in ruins, but the tombs are visited by many religious groups who come here to pray.
 In the last 10 years there is a rise in the number of people that come to Holy tombs, a phenomenon that is hard to explain.
 Dozens of such sites were rebuilt and revisited after many years of neglect.
 Every weekend there are hundreds of believers that tour the Tomb sites around Israel, asking for hearing their prayers.
 See other sites, like Benjamin tomb.

 A view of the ruins of the village, taken from the south side.
 The ruins are of the Arabic village, which is built over the Roman Jewish village.